derjoker/drafts/deutsch/fanyi.md

 ## 2018.04.11

-Ich glaube, es ist besser, ween ein Traum vollendet wird, aber darüber habe ich nun wirklich keine Macht.
+Ich glaube, es ist besser, ween ein Traum vollendet wird, aber darüber habe ich nun wirklich keine **Macht**.

 It would be better for a complete dream, I think, but I really have no control over that.